devmjm/spring-carapp-demo-partial/README.md

 ### Further Help
 A completed version of this demo can be found at: https://github.com/devmjm/Demo/tree/master/CarApp

-## Tutorial 3: Deploy CarApp Demo to Azure
+## Tutorial 3: Deploy your CarApp Demo to Azure
 <b>Tutorial Purpose:</b> The purpose of this tutorial is to get an introduction to Azure.
 You will deploy the CarApp you built in Tutorial 2 as an Azure Web Service.
 Instead of using your local PostgreSQL instance, you will point your application to a pre-configured Azure SQL database.

-### Update the CarApp to use Azure SQL Database
+### Update your CarApp to use Azure SQL Database
 1. Replace your application.properties file with the below values.
 Ask a team member to provide the username and password for the database.
 ```
 spring.datasource.url=jdbc:sqlserver://fuller-sql-dev1.database.windows.net;databaseName=FULLER_SQL_DEV01